Tabbouleh Salad

 2.

-In a large bowl, add the chopped parsley, tomatoes, cucumber, green onion, jalapeno pepper, fresh mint, and dry mint, and mix.
+large bowl, add the chopped parsley, diced tomatoes, cucumber, green onion, jalapeño pepper, fresh mint, and a pinch of dried mint.
+Gently mix everything together until well combined.

 Mark as complete